stalniy/casl/docs-src/src/content/pages/api/casl-ability-extra/en.md

 ## rulesToFields

-This is a helper function that allows to extract field values from `Ability` conditions.
+This is a helper function that allows to extract field values from `PureAbility` conditions.
 This may be useful to extract default values from permissions for a new object.

 * **Parameters**:
   * `ability: TAbility`